As summer temperatures rise, so do teen car accidents

 Talking to your Teen About Safe Driving

 It is important for parents to be actively engaged when their teens are learning to drive.
 As the parent of a teenage driver, it is important for you to model safe driving behavior and to impress upon your son or daughter the dangers of driving drunk and distracted driving.

 Talk to your child about distracted driving and drunk driving and brainstorm strategies that he or she can use to avoid these behaviors such as setting up an Uber account on his or her phone or disabling his or her phone while the car is turned on.

 Work with an Experienced New Mexico Car Accident Lawyer

 Hurt?
 Call Bert.
 If you have been injured in a collision caused by another driver, you may have the right to seek compensation for your damages by filing a personal injury claim.
 Parnall Law has the experience and knowledge to help accident victims recover from serious accidents in Albuquerque and throughout New Mexico.
-To learn more, contact our team of experienced car accident lawyers at Parnall Law Firm, LLC to set up your initial consultation.
+To learn more, contact our team of experienced car accident lawyers at Parnall Law Firm to set up your initial consultation.